llvm/llvm-project/lldb/docs/use/tutorial.rst

 However, users are free to customize lldb's command set however they like, and since lldb reads the file ``~/.lldbinit`` at startup, you can store all your aliases there and they will be generally available to you.
-Your aliases are also documented in the ``help`` command so you can remind yourself of what you've set up.
+Your aliases are also documented in the ``help`` command so you can remind yourself of what you have set up.

 One alias of note that we do include by popular demand is a weak emulator of gdb's ``break`` command.
-It doesn't try to do everything that gdb's break command does (for instance, it doesn't handle ``foo.c::bar``).
+It does not try to do everything that gdb's break command does (for instance, it does not handle ``foo.c::bar``).
 But it mostly works, and makes the transition easier.
 Also, by popular demand, it is aliased to ``b``.
 If you actually want to learn the lldb command set natively, that means it will get in the way of the rest of the breakpoint commands.
-Fortunately, if you don't like one of our aliases, you can easily get rid of it by running, for example:
+Fortunately, if you do not like one of our aliases, you can easily get rid of it by running, for example:

 ::